testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The left side navigation is shown with the Keys and Endpoint item highlighted.](media/ex5-task2a-04.png "Left menu navigation")

 6. Copy and Paste both **KEY 1** and the **ENDPOINT** values.
-Put these in the same location as the storage connection string you copied earlier
+Put these in the same location as the storage connection string you copied earlier.

     ![The Keys and Endpoint screen is shown with KEY 1 and ENDPOINT values highlighted.](media/ex5-task2a-05.png "The Keys and Endpoint screen")